carbon-design-system/carbon-preprocess-svelte/README.md

 module.exports = {
   plugins: [
-    // Conditionally apply the plugin when building for production.
+    // Only apply the plugin when building for production.
     PROD && new OptimizeCssPlugin(),
   ],
 };